krishnagopika/Pretraining/Programming.md

 END
 ```

 - REPEAT-UNTIL: It is similar to while loop but the condition is placed at the bottom of the loop.
+In programming languages we `do while` loop similar to this.

 Example: A program to print sum of numbers in the range 1 to n.